Plastic & Reconstructive Surgery EMR Software

 Cloud-Based Services

 It’s no surprise that more vendors are switching to Cloud-Based EMR software.
 Cloud-based EMR software systems can cut down on steep upfront costs that otherwise would be spent on client servers, and they can even be hosted from any device with an internet connection and web browser, making them a much more convenient option.
-Research has found that only 25% of practitioners are interested in a web-based EMR system, whilst 50% are willing to have it as an initial model that eventually transitions to cloud-based.
+Research has found that only 25% of practitioners are interested in a web-based EMR system, while 50% are willing to have it as an initial model that eventually transitions to a cloud-based.

 Meaningful Use Changes